haoadoreorange/when-json-met-bigint/README.raw.md

 `JSONB.parse` support a 3rd option, which is a schema-like object.
 This is an ad-hoc solution for the limitation `o !== JSONB.parse(JSONB.stringify(o))`

-This limitation exists because JS treats `BigInt` and `Number` as 2 separate types which cannot be cooerced.
+This limitation exists because JS treats `bigint` and `number` as 2 separate types which cannot be cooerced.
 The parser choses an appropriate type based on the size of the number in JSON string.
 This introduces 2 problems:

 -   As stated above, `JSONB.parse(JSONB.stringify(123n))` returns `123` because
     the number is small enough
--   The type of one field is not consistent, for example one API can return a response in which a field can sometimes be `BigInt` and other times be `Number`
+-   The type of one field is not consistent, for example one API can return a response in which a field can sometimes be `bigint` and other times be `number`

-There's the option to parse all `Number` as `BigInt` but IMHO this isn't much desirable.
+There's the option to parse all `number` as `bigint` but IMHO this isn't much desirable.
 Libraries solved (2) by iterating the parsed result and enforce the type as you can see [here](https://github.com/theia-ide/tsp-typescript-client/pull/37).
 That PR has an interesting approach which this solution is inspired from.

-In order to overcome the limitation, we need an API for users to decide per case & per field whether it should be `BigInt` or `Number`.
+In order to overcome the limitation, we need an API for users to decide per case & per field whether it should be `bigint` or `number`.
 This API is exposed through a schema-like object.
 Its type is defined as following;

 ```typescript